 Certified AOD counselors will be notified that their certification is about to expire no fewer than 60 days prior to the expiration date.
-They will submit their biennial certification fee and upload CEUs in their Certemy portal by their expiration date.
+The renewal notice will come via email.
+They will submit their biennial certification fee and CEUs to the Illinois Certification Board (ICB) by their expiration date.
+Fees are to be paid and CEUs are to be uploaded into their online Certemy portal in order for their recertification to be processed by ICB.

-Continuing Education Policy
+A. Continuing Education Policy

-Forty (40) ICB approved continuing education units (CEUs) are required to maintain certification and must be earned within the two-year certification period.
+- 1. Forty (40) ICB approved continuing education units (CEUs) are required to maintain certification and must be earned within the two-year certification period.
+An average of 20 CEUs should be obtained each year.
 CEUs are not transferable to any other certification period.
-An average of 20 CEUs should be obtained each year.
-CEUs obtained prior to the initial date of certification are not eligible for maintaining certification.
+CEUs obtained prior to the certified counselor's initial date of certification are not eligible for maintaining certification.
 Certified AOD counselors may receive CEU credit only once for a training event, even if it is repeated during different certification periods.
 A CEU is equivalent to one clock hour.
-Excluded is non-program time such as breaks, social hours, registration time and meal times.
-One college semester hour of credit is equivalent to 15 CEUs, one college trimester hour of credit is equivalent to 12 CEUs, and one college quarter hour of credit is equivalent to 10 CEUs.
+(Excluded is non-program time such as breaks, social hours, registration time, meal times).
+One college semester hour of credit is equivalent to 15 CEUs, and one college quarter hour of credit is equivalent to 10 CEUs. - 2.
+All 40 CEUs required to maintain certification must be recognized or petitioned for ICB CEUs.